-It covers the period from 2016 to 2034.
-This period had been selected to conform to the North East Derbyshire Local Plan.
-Rules governing the preparation of a neighbourhood plan require that it should be in general conformity with the strategic policies of the Local Plan (the 'Saved Policies' from the adopted 2005 North East Derbyshire Local Plan7-2 in this case).
-At the time of producing the Neighbourhood Plan, NEDDC had prepared a draft Local Plan7-5.
+East Derbyshire Local Plan.
+Rules governing the preparation of a neighbourhood plan require that it should be in general conformity with the strategic policies of the Local Plan (the adopted 2005 North East Derbyshire Local Plan2 in this case).
+At the time of producing the Neighbourhood Plan, NEDDC had prepared a draft Local Plan.5